CM 1.1 - Define and describe the concept of public health.

 CM 11.4 - Describe the principles of ergonomics in health preservation.

-a) Define ergonomics and discuss its role in health promotion and prevention of occupational diseases.
+a) Define ergonomics and discuss its role in health promotion and prevention of occupational disease.

 CM 11.5 - Describe occupational disorders of health professionals and their prevention & management.